 Pros and Cons

-To sum it up, obviously 1.28 GPF units use less water and save you money in the long term.
+To sum it up, 1.28 GPF units use less water and save money in the long term.
 Plus, they make an excellent choice if you are looking for a quiet model.
-In theory, 1.28 GPF models can create a very effective flush, despite the low amount of water they use.
-However, it’s true only when it comes to popular brands, such as Toto and American Standard.
-Other less popular manufacturers usually don’t implement high-end flushing technologies, which leads to less powerful flushes that may leave skid marks behind.
+Further, some 1.28 GPF models can create a very effective flush despite the low amount of water they use.
+However, only the most popular brands, such as Toto and American Standard, offer the most efficient 1.28 GPF toilets.
+Be cautious when looking at other models that may not be as efficient.
+For example, other less popular manufacturers usually don’t implement high-end flushing technologies, meaning you may need to flush twice to remove all waste.

-When it comes to their 1.6 GPF counterparts, there is no doubt in their flush efficiency.
+By comparison, 1.6 GPF toilets leave no doubt in their flush efficiency.
 Due to their effective flush, you will also spend less time maintaining the toilet.
 On the other hand, they use more water which leads to increased costs in the long term, and they can be quite loud.